little-world/rust-course/projecta/03-string-interning.md

 ### Learning Goals

+By completing this project, you will:

-- Understand `Cow<'_, T>` and when to use it for zero-copy
+1. **Master Clone-on-Write (Cow) pattern**: Understand zero-copy optimization and when to borrow vs own
+2. **Work with HashSet and lifetime management**: Practice storing references with proper lifetime annotations
-- Implement string interning for memory optimization
+3. **Understand string interning**: Learn memory optimization techniques used in compilers and databases
-- Build generational indices for safe handles (no lifetime issues)
-- Measure memory savings and performance improvements
-- Learn trade-offs: when interning helps vs hurts
+4. **Practice generic programming**: Build APIs that work with both borrowed and owned data
+5. **Implement efficient deduplication**: Learn hashing techniques and pointer-based equality
+6. **Design ergonomic APIs**: Create flexible interfaces using Cow that minimize unnecessary allocations

 ---

 ### Milestone 1: Understand Cow Basics

-**Goal**: Learn how `Cow` (Clone-on-Write) works through hands-on examples that demonstrate zero-copy optimization.
+ Learn how `Cow` (Clone-on-Write) works through hands-on examples that demonstrate zero-copy optimization.

-**Why This Milestone Matters**:

-`Cow<'_, T>` is one of Rust's most elegant patterns for performance optimization.
-It solves a common dilemma: **"Should my function return a borrowed reference or an owned value?"**

-The answer is often: **"It depends on the input!"**

 **The Problem `Cow` Solves**: